 Power of Two Choices (P2C): Least Loaded

 This is linkerd’s default load balancer, and it is surprisingly simple.
-When determining where to send a request, linkerd picks two replicas from the load balancer pool at random, and it selects the one that is least loaded of the two.
+When determining where to send a request, linkerd picks two replicas from the load balancer pool at random, and it selects the one that is the least loaded of the two.
 Load is determined by the number of outstanding requests to each replica.
-This algorithm provides a manageable upper bound on load for individual replicas, with less overhead than other algorithms with similar performance.
+This algorithm provides a manageable upper bound on load for individual replicas.
+It does so using less overhead than other algorithms with similar performance.

 Power of Two Choices: Peak EWMA

 This load balancer is a variation on the P2C: Least Loaded strategy from above, in that it is still picking between two replicas when sending a request.
 To make that decision, it maintains a moving average of observed latencies, and uses that to weight the number of outstanding requests to each replica.
 This approach is more sensitive to fluctuations in latency and allows slower backends time to recover by sending them fewer requests.
 The latency window is configurable.

 The aperture load balancer is appropriate for clients that are sending a relatively small amount of traffic to a backend with a relatively large amount of replicas.
 It constrains the number of replicas to which it sends traffic to some subset of the full replica set, and then picks the replica that has the least number of outstanding requests.
 This approach ensures a higher rate of connection reuse at low traffic volumes.

 This load balancer uses a min heap to track the number of outstanding requests to all replicas.
 It sends all requests to the top replica in the heap, which is the one that is the least loaded at time of request, and will change over time.
 One notable limitation of this approach is that the heap is a shared resource across all requests, and therefore will cause contention issues with high volumes of traffic.